 There are many ways you can get help, support and get involved, including:

 Visit Patient Information for printable documents covering the various different aspects of NF.

 Find a GP/family doctor that knows about NF or who is prepared to learn more about your condition and share your journey with you.
-See our Information for GPs section to assist.
 Keep in touch with them regularly so that they know how you are going.